smealum/regionthree/README.md

 ### Credits

-- All ROP and code written on this repo written by smea
+- All original ROP and code on this repo written by smea
 - ns:s region free booting trick found by yellows8
 - Neatly packaged spider exploit by Gateway
 - Bond697, sm, yifanlu for working on the GW payload so I wouldn't have to.
 - Myria for helping with testing.
+- sbJFn5r for porting the ROP to 4.x firmware versions